aerogear/aerogear-ios-cookbook/Authentication/README.md

 What is it?
 -----------

 This project is a very simple app, to show how to perform an HTTP Basic/Digest authentication against a simple REST endpoint.
 The demo is implemented in [Swift](https://developer.apple.com/swift/) and uses the [aerogear-ios-http](https://github.com/aerogear/aerogear-ios-http) library.
 Backend REST endpoint is implemented in this [repo](https://github.com/aerogear/aerogear-backend-cookbook/tree/master/Authentication).
-For convenience an [OpenShift instance](http://igtests-cvasilak.rhcloud.com/rest/team/developers) has been deployed and the demo has beed preconfigured to use it.
+For convenience an [OpenShift instance](http://igtests-cvasilak.rhcloud.com/rest/team/developers) has been deployed and the demo has been preconfigured to use it.
 Please make sure it is not idle before running the app, by hitting the URL in your browser.

 System requirements
 -------------------
 - iOS 8.X
-- Xcode version 6 and later
+- Xcode6.1.1 and later

 Configure
 ---------